CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

 - 1 x 1024x768 in 2 colors (1 x 98,304)
 - ...

+NB:

-NB: Display mode and physical screen resolution can be decorrelated, e.g. displaying an 320x200 image in a 320x240 screen with top and bottom borders can be done.
+- Display mode and physical screen resolution can be decorrelated, e.g. displaying an 320x200 image in a 320x240 screen with top and bottom borders can be done
+- Migration to SDK 2.0.0 and recompilation was all I needed to run my demo!

-### Pimoroni Pico Plus 2
+### VGA & Pimoroni Pico Plus 2

 **Pico 2** is great but **Pimoroni Pico Plus 2** is greater!